 The majority of the University of Liège's activities take place on the Sart Tilman campus, situated some ten kilometres to the South of the Liège city centre.
-It is there that are to be found the Faculty of Law, the Faculty of Psychology and Educational Sciences, the Faculty of Sciences, that of the Applied Sciences, the Faculty of Medicine and that of Veterinary Medicine, the Institute for Human and Social Sciences and in part the HEC-Management School.
+It is there that are to be found the Faculty of Law, the Faculty of Psychology and Educational Sciences, the Faculty of Sciences, that of the Applied Sciences, the Faculty of Medicine and that of Veterinary Medicine, the Faculty of Social Sciences and in part the HEC-Management School.

 Effective links with the city centre, where other University sites remain, were planned from the project's origins.

 Sart Tilman's architectural and urban design aims at a perfect harmony with the natural site, in preserving the wooded areas to a maximum.
 A hundred artworks have been integrated into the site, constituting the Open Air Museum.

 Thus the research, teaching and hospital (CHU - Liège University Hospital Centre) activities, the sports infrastructure (the various sports centres), as well as the tourist infrastructure (Open Air Museum, walking paths, etc.), are harmoniously integrated with the wooded areas (over half of the site), which are criss-crossed with walking paths, cross-country skiing tracks and horse riding paths.

 Situated at the Southern extremity of the University campus, the Château de Colonster is geared towards hosting conferences, congresses or meetings.
 It also houses the Georges Simenon Fund collection.

 The university estate also offers walkers an acidophilous moorland, close to 20 hectares in size, classed as a natural reserve.
 In addition the LIEGE science park, on the outskirts of the estate, allows certain state of the art business companies to benefit from the proximity of a science centre of excellence entirely devoted to the spread and the expansion of knowledge.